jelocodes/jelocodes.github.io/_posts/2017-07-17-crypto_compare_ruby_gem.markdown

 We can now take this information to instantiate actual CryptoCurrency objects that know about themselves.

 Within our CryptoCurrency class, let's create attr_accessors for all of the relevant data that we scraped with our Scraper's #get_attributes method.
-Recall that our #get_attributes method returns a hash with the attribute names and information as key value pairs.
+Recall that our #get_attributes method returns a hash with the attribute names and attribute information as key value pairs.
 Because the names of the hash's keys match the names of our CryptoCurrency class's attributes, we can use the entire hash as an argument in a method that mass assigns data to each new CryptoCurrency instance's attributes.

-While we're at it, let's also create a class variable called @@all to store all of the new CryptoCurrency objects created in an array, as well as enable the pushing of new instances of crypto currencies to this array if it isn't already present in the collection (we don't want repeat crypto currencies).
+While we're at it, let's also create a class variable called @@all to store each new CryptoCurrency object that we create in an array, as well as enable the pushing of new instances of crypto currencies to this array if it isn't already present in the collection (we don't want repeat crypto currencies).

 ![](http://i.imgur.com/s20AXI9.png?1)

 Great!
 Now by passing in the return value of the Scraper class's #get_attributes method (the data hash) to our CryptoCurrency class's #initialize callback method, we can instantiate a new CryptoCurrency object with appropriate data for our chosen attributes.
-Seeing as we have a method to scrape the attributes of a specific crypto currency by passing in it's name, and a way to use those attributes to instantiate CryptoCurrency objects that know about themselves, we can now use these methods to create new CryptoCurrency objects from each name listed in our top 10 list from earlier.
+Seeing as we have a method to scrape the attributes of a specific crypto currency by passing in it's name, and a way to use those attributes to instantiate CryptoCurrency objects that know about themselves, we can now use these methods in tandem to create new CryptoCurrency objects from each name listed in our top 10 list by iterating through that list with the just discussed #initialize method.

 ![](http://i.imgur.com/6oz2DS6.png?1)

 Now we can instantiate any crypto currency we want as an instance of the CryptoCurrency class, with its price set in USD.
 But what about the users that aren't Americans?
-Luckily, we don't have to reinvent the wheel as a Gem called 'Ruby Money' can do the heavy lifting for us.
+Luckily, we don't have to reinvent the wheel, as a Gem called 'Ruby Money' can do the heavy lifting for us.

 Ruby Money is a library that has a Money class to represent information about a certain *amount* of money, including what type of currency it is, and what its value is.
 It also has a Currency class to encapsulate information about a particular *type* of fiat currency.
 Note that Ruby Money takes money amounts in cents, thus any amount in USD must be multiplied by 100 to be represented accurately.